-Principle 10: Criterion 12: Unilever has a zero-tolerance approach to bribery in any form: it is committed Unilever Code of G4-56 Principle 10: Businesses should work against corruption in all its forms, including extortion and bribery.
-The COP describes robust commitments, strategies or policies in the area of anti- corruption Unilever has a zero-tolerance approach to bribery in any form: it is committed to being a no-bribe business and eradicating any practices or behaviours in this regard.
+Anti-Corruption Management Po licies & Procedures Principle 10: Businesses should work against corruption in all its forms, including extortion and bribery.
+Criterion 12: The COP describes robust commitments, strategies or policies in the area of anti- corruption Unilever has a zero-tolerance approach to bribery in any form: it is committed to being a no-bribe business and eradicating any practices or behaviours in this regard.
 This zero-tolerance policy extends to Unilever employees, contractors, third parties, new acquisitions and joint-ventures, through which or with whom we do business, irrespective of financial values involved.
 We operate with a broad definition of corruption which includes fraud and financial misrepresentation, conflicts of interest, bribery, anti-trust activity, misuse of information and misrepresentation of the company or its assets.
 Our core values - Integrity, Responsibility, Respect & Pioneering - are enshrined in our longstanding Code of Business Principles (CoBP) and 24 Code Policies.
-These also underpin the Unilever Sustainable Living Plan's 3 pillars: Improving Health & Well-being, Reducing Environmental Impact & Enhancing Livelihoods.
+These also underpin the Unilever Sustainable Living Plan's 3 Big Goals: Improving Health & Well-being, Reducing Environmental Impact & Enhancing Livelihoods.
 Our CoBP & Code Policies define minimum mandatory standards of behaviour for Board directors and employees globally, including JVs where we have management control.
 They go significantly beyond complying with laws and regulations.
 The Code Policies were refreshed and relaunched in 2016 and are published both externally and internally.
 Specific Code Policies Address Countering Corruption, Discrimination, Confidentiality of Information, Antitrust, Money Laundering, Insider Trading and Environment, Health and Safety.
 The Code Policies are also distilled into a 'Winning with Integrity' booklet for non-managers, translated into multiple languages.
-Business Principles Purpose, values & principles Unilever's Responsible Sourcing Policy Advancing human rights in our own operations Advancing human rights with suppliers Implementing our approach Business Partner Policy.
-G4-56 G4-57 G4-58 Countering corruption continues to be a focus area in 2017 and we have deployed new mandated interactive training capsules across the business to all employees.
-Any suspected CoBP breach is subject to an accelerated review procedure that Business integrity involves subject-matter experts (SMEs) from Legal Group to ensure compliance with the UK Bribery Act and US Foreign Corrupt Practices Act.
+Countering corruption continues to be a focus area in 2018 and we continue to deploy mandated interactive training capsules across the business to all employees such as Gifts and Hospitality, Conflicts of Interest and Anti-Money Laundering.
+Code of Business Principles Our values & principles Responsible Sourcing Policy Advancing human rights in our own operations Advancing human rights with suppliers & business partners Our Responsible Sourcing Policy in action Responsible Business Partner Policy G4-56 G4-57 G4-58 Any suspected CoBP breach is subject to an accelerated review procedure that involves subject-matter experts (SMEs) from Legal Group to ensure compliance with the UK Bribery Act and US Foreign Corrupt Practices Act.

 Confirmed breaches result in disciplinary action in line with our Sanctions standard.

 Unilever are committed to working with others who share our values and seek to operate to the same standards as we do.
 Both our suppliers and distributors are prohibited through mandatory compliance with our Responsible Sourcing Policy and Responsible Business Partner Policy from all forms of bribery, corruption, extortion or embezzlement and there are adequate procedures in place to prevent bribery in all commercial dealings undertaken by a Business Partner.